pbs-assess/gfcondition/README.md

-## gfcondition: indices of average groundfish body condition
+## gfcondition: Annual indices of average groundfish body condition

 This repository contains code used to generate sex and maturity specific indices of average body condition and associated density distributions for most species